k2view-academy/K2View-Academy/articles/01_fabric_overview/02_fabric_glossary.md

 <p><strong><a href="/articles/06_LU_tables/01_LU_tables_overview.md">LU Table</a></strong></p>
 </td>
 <td width="516">
-<p>The basic building block of a Logical Unit which defines a Data Product's data, including columns, PKs, indexes and triggers.
+<p>The basic building block of a Logical Unit that defines a Data Product's data, including columns, PKs, indexes and triggers.
 A Logical Unit may have one or many LU tables.</p>
 </td>
 </tr>
 <tr>